-In North America and Europe the lion died out about 11,500 years ago (due to glaciation – ice age).
-About 5,000 years ago the lion was a major influence of the art of the Egyptians.
+In North America and Europe, the lion died out about 11,500 years ago (due to glaciation – ice age).
+About 5,000 years ago the lion was a major influence in the art of the Egyptians.
 For example, the Great Sphinx guarding the Pyramids is part lion and part human (lion body, human head).
-It was built in approximately 2500 B.C making it 4,509 years old at 2009.
+It was built in approximately 2,500 B.C making it 4,509 years old at 2009.
 To put things into context it is thought that modern man, Homo sapiens emerged about 50-100,000 years ago.

 The lion may have occupied Sri Lanka (formerly Ceylon) and it may have arrived there when Sri Lanka was not an island.
 In fact, there was a natural causeway (land bridge) between Sri Lanka and mainland India that no longer exists.
 It bridges the gulf of Mannar.

 Of course, we are aware that the bible contains many references to the lion and the lion was common in Palestine at that time.
-And we also familiar with the way Romans (2,200 years ago) kept lions as pets and for public spectacles.
-Perhaps the were the first people to dare I say it abuse this fabulous animal.
+And we are also familiar with the way Romans (2,200 years ago) kept lions as pets and for public spectacles.
+Perhaps they were the first people to, dare I say it, abuse this fabulous animal.

 The map above shows the decimated range of the lion.
 Reproduced under a Wikimedia commons license.
 Tommyknocker (author).
 Note range maps are notoriously lacking in complete accuracy.

 History of the Big Cats — The Tiger

 The fossil history of the tiger goes back approximately 1.5 Ma.
 Update: they have dated an earlier tiger fossil to over 2 million years old.
 Read about it here.
-The distribution at that time was essentially similar to today but was much wider stretching; from the Caspian Sea in the west to Siberia in the east.
+The distribution at that time was essentially similar to today but stretched over a wider area; from the Caspian Sea in the west to Siberia in the east.
 Today its range is much reduced and fragmented because of human activity.
 The tiger was also found in Alaska (as was the lion) some 100,000 years ago.
 In Roman times the tiger was made to fight the lion.
 My research indicates that the tiger usually won (see Lion vs Tiger).